WomensLaw serves and supports all survivors.

 3. whether allowing custody and parent-time would put the child’s health or physical or psychological safety at risk.3

-A judge may also consider the following factors for both parents:
+A judge may also consider the following factors:

-1. evidence of psychological maltreatment, which means a repeated pattern or an extreme incident of caretaker behavior that:
+1. evidence of psychological mistreatment, which means a repeated pattern or an extreme incident that:

 • purposely interferes with a child’s basic psychological needs, such as the need for physical and emotional safety, mental stimulation, and respect;

-• sends the message that the child is worthless, defective, or expendable; and
+• sends the message that the child is worthless, defective, or unimportant (expendable); and

 • could terrorize a child;4

-2. how well both parents understand, respond to, and can meet the child’s needs, including physical, emotional, educational, and medical needs, and any special needs the child has;
+2. how well they understand, respond to, and can meet the child’s needs, including physical, emotional, educational, and medical needs, and any special needs the child has;

-4. how well you each can co-parent by looking at if you and the other parent:
+4. how well they each can co-parent by looking at if the parents:

 • communicate appropriately with each other;

-• encourage your child to have a loving relationship with the other parent; and
+• encourage their child to have a loving relationship with the other parent; and

-• allow your child to have “frequent and continuous contact” with the other parent; however, if you don’t allow contact with the other parent because you are trying to protect your child from domestic violence, abuse, or neglect, the judge may consider that;
+• allow their child to have “frequent and continuous contact” with the other parent; however, the judge can take into account if one parent doesn’t allow contact with the other parent because s/he is trying to protect the child from domestic violence, abuse, or neglect;

-5. both parents’ ability to care for the child themselves (“personal care”) instead of having someone else take care of him/her (“surrogate care”);
+5. their ability to care for the child themselves (“personal care”) instead of having someone else take care of the child (“surrogate care”);

 6. past behavior and moral character;